The X-Files season 1: Casting

-The series also introduced the character of Walter Skinner, played by Mitch Pileggi, who would go on to become a recurring, and later, main character in the show.
+The series also introduced the character of Walter Skinner, played by Mitch Pileggi, who would go on to become a recurring and later a main character in the show.
 The character had been conceived as playing against the stereotypical bureaucratic "paper-pusher", being instead someone more "quietly dynamic".
 Pileggi had auditioned unsuccessfully for several other parts on the series before being cast as Skinner.
-At first, the fact that he was asked back to audition for the role had puzzled him, until he discovered the reason he had not cast for the previous parts—Chris Carter had been unable to imagine Pileggi as any of those characters, due to the fact that the actor had been shaving his head.
+At first, the fact that he was asked back to audition for the role had puzzled him, until he discovered the reason he had not been cast for the previous parts—Chris Carter had been unable to imagine Pileggi as any of those characters, since the actor had been shaving his head.
 When Pileggi attended the audition for Walter Skinner, he had been in a grumpy mood and had allowed his small amount of hair to grow back.
-Pileggi's attitude fit well with the character of Skinner, causing Carter to assume that the actor was only pretending to be grumpy.
+Pileggi's attitude fit well with Skinner's character, leading Carter to assume the actor was only pretending to be grumpy.
 After successfully auditioning for the role, Pileggi thought he had been lucky that he had not been cast in one of the earlier roles, as he believed he would have appeared in only a single episode and would have missed the opportunity to play the recurring role of Walter Skinner.

 Glen Morgan and James Wong's early influence on The X-Files mythology led to their introduction of popular secondary characters who would continue for years in episodes written by others, such as the Scully family—Dana's father William (Don S. Davis), mother Margaret (Sheila Larken) and sister Melissa (Melinda McGraw)—as well as conspiracy-buff trio The Lone Gunmen.